 PDS entered into a Services Agreement with the Company's CEO effective December 15, 2021 (the "CEO Services Agreement").
 The CEO Services Agreement originally provided for a base salary of \$618,000, plus cost-of-living increases.
-On December 19, 2022, the Compensation Committee of the Board (the "Compensation Committee") approved the CEO's compensation of \$642,700 for the year ended March 31, 2024 ("Fiscal Year 2024").
+By approval of the Compensation Committee of the Board (the "Compensation Committee"), the CEO's base salary for the year ended March 31, 2024 ("Fiscal Year 2024") was increased to \$642,700.
 The CEO Services Agreement provides for annual increases based upon the review of the base salary by the Board prior to the anniversary of the CEO Services Agreement provided that the annual increase cannot be less than the cost-of-living increase.
 The CEO Services Agreement also provides that the CEO is eligible to receive an annual performance-based bonus targeted at 59% of the applicable year's base salary, which bonus is earned based on the achievement of performance targets, as determined annually by the Board and communicated to the CEO in the first quarter of the year.
-Any annual bonus, to the extent earned, is to be paid no later than March 15 of the following year.
 The CEO Services Agreement is for an initial term of three years, after which it will automatically renew annually unless terminated in accordance with the CEO Services Agreement.

-Under the CEO Services Agreement, the CEO may terminate his employment with PDS at any time for Good Reason (as defined in the CEO Services Agreement).
+The CEO Services Agreement with PDS may be terminated by the CEO at any time for Good Reason (as defined in the CEO Services Agreement).
 PDS may terminate the CEO's employment immediately upon his death, upon a period of disability or without Just Cause (as defined in the CEO Services Agreement).
 In the event that the CEO's employment is terminated due to his death or Disability (as defined in the CEO Services Agreement), for Good Reason or without Just Cause, he will be entitled to accrued obligations (accrued unpaid portion of base salary, accrued unused vacation time and any unpaid expenses).
 Additionally, he may be entitled to Severance Benefits (as defined in the CEO Services Agreement), which include his then current base salary and the average of his annual bonus for the prior two completed performance years, paid over 12 monthly installments.
-Additionally, the CEO will be entitled to life insurance benefits and medical and dental benefits for a period of 12 months at the same rate the CEO and PDS shared such costs during his period of employment.
+The CEO will be entitled to life insurance benefits and medical and dental benefits for a period of 12 months at the same rate the CEO and PDS shared such costs during his period of employment.

-Additionally, all stock options (and any other unvested equity incentive award) held by the CEO relating to shares of the Company will be deemed fully vested and exercisable on the Termination Date (as defined in the CEO Services Agreement), and the exercise period for such stock options will be increased by a period of two years from the Termination Date.
+Finally, all stock options (and any other unvested equity incentive award) held by the CEO relating to shares of the Company will be deemed fully vested and exercisable on the Termination Date (as defined in the CEO Services Agreement), and the exercise period for such stock options will be increased by a period of two years from the Termination Date.